TrailGenic System Integration

 • Tanaka: 208 − 0.7 × age

-Findings remain consistent across both models, indicating robustness to methodology.
+Findings remain consistent across both models, indicating robustness to formula selection.

 Results